stopsopa/os-browser-bridge/README.md

 ## browser tab -> background.js

 > [!NOTE]
-> This event is not going all the way to the server.
+> This event is not going all the way to the server - only to background.js script.
 > In fact it doesn't even require chrome extension to be connected to the server.
+> background.js have all what it is needed to get the tab id.

 get tab id: